Humanities

 The AP European History course focuses on developing students’ understanding of European history from approximately 1450 to the present.
 The course has students investigate the content of European history for significant events, individuals, developments, and processes in four historical periods, and develop and use the same thinking skills and methods (analyzing primary and secondary sources, making historical comparisons, chronological reasoning, and argumentation) employed by historians when they study the past.
 The course also provides five themes (interaction of Europe and the world; poverty and prosperity; objective knowledge and subjective visions; states and other institutions of power; and individual and society) that students explore throughout the year in order to make connections among historical developments in different times and places.

-Please Note: Students enrolling in AP European History will be required to complete the Summer Assignment – which involves using two pre-course readings to write short answer responses.
-Students who do not complete the Summer Assignment will need to enroll in an alternate elective.
+Please Note: Students enrolling in AP European History will be required to complete the Summer Assignment – which involves using two pre-course readings to write short answer responses – by midnight August 11, 2024.
+Students who do not complete the Summer Assignment by August 11 will need to enroll in an alternate elective.

 Open to: 11, 12

-In this fast-paced course, we’ll be exploring the ideas, theories and methods surrounding the scientific study of behavior and mental processes.
+Psychology: while one might think it’s all psychoanalysis and diagnosis, this science is much more multifaceted!
+In this fast-paced course, we’ll be exploring a multitude of ideas, theories and methods surrounding the scientific study of behavior and mental processes.
+Units will include the biological bases of behavior, sensation and perception, and learning, and explore multiple branches of psychology like cognitive, developmental, clinical, and social.
 We’ll explore the building blocks of psychology through reading, discussion, writing, and analyzing data from psychological research studies.
 You’ll learn how to connect psychological concepts and theories to real-life scenarios, and how to to understand and interpret research studies and their corresponding data.
-Units will include the biological bases of behavior, sensation and perception, and learning, and explore multiple branches of psychology like cognitive, developmental, clinical, and social.
+Students who are interested are highly encouraged to browse.

 Subject Area: History